y3owk1n/undo-glow.nvim/README.md

 **undo-glow.nvim** comes with a handful of default easing options as below [(Thanks to EmmanuelOga/easing)](https://github.com/EmmanuelOga/easing) .
 Feel free to send PRs for more interesting easings.

 > [!note]
 > Not all animation supports easing.
-Only `pulse` and `fade (default)` supports easing.
+Only `fade (default)` supports easing.
 If you use other animation and set easing, it will just get ignored.

 > [!warning]
 > Easing wil be ignored if `animation.enabled` is `off`.
 Make sure you turn it on if you want easing.